Tips for Visiting Versailles as a Day Trip from Paris

 The Trianon Estate was a place of escape for the royal family and a place to host smaller gatherings and special events.

 The estate is far removed from the Versailles Palace.
-Plan on about a 30 minute walk or take the Little Train that departs from the Palace and then goes to the Grand Trianon, the Petit Trianon and the Grand Canal before returning to the Palace.
+Plan on about a 30-minute walk or take the Little Train that departs from the Palace and then goes to the Petit Trianon, Grand Trianon, and the Grand Canal before returning to the Palace.

 To get the most out of your visit to the Trianon Estate, consider using the audio guide available through the free Château de Versailles app.